Platane/runtime-linaria/README.md

 The goal is to skip using babel for in dev mode to get faster build iteration, while remaining ISO with the zero runtime in production.

+⚠️ This project is a work in progress and might not yield the same css as the official linaria plugin

 # Usage

 ```ts